 The theatre of cooking with the live-fire of a Harrison also makes it suited to being used where those you are cooking for can see, feel and share in being part of that.
 The portability and ease of indoor or outdoor installation means that could be in a garden for lunch or maybe as part of a Chef’s Table, or in the kitchen for dinner.

 The choice of wood or wood chips used will have a subtle but distinctive impact on flavour, and the same is true of the choice of charcoal too.
-Harrison ovens recommend using charcoal from companies that only use 100% sustainable British woodlands.
+Harrison ovens recommend using charcoal and wood from companies that only use 100% sustainable British woodlands.